fortracc/pyfortracc/README.md

 ## Overview

-`pyForTraCC` is a Python library designed to identify and track clusters in diverse datasets, offering flexible integration based on user-defined needs.
-Its modular structure incorporates specialized methods for feature identification and tracking, allowing for compatibility with various input formats.
+`pyForTraCC` is a Python library developed for identifying, tracking, and forecasting clusters in diverse datasets.
+Its modular structure enables flexible integration, supporting user-defined configurations and compatibility with multiple input formats.

 ### Algorithm Workflow